 “Everyone likes chicken right?”
 McGlone says.
 “You would have to go very far to find someone who doesn’t like chicken.
 It’s the most consumed protein in the world.”

 But exactly how we like our chicken differs from country to country, from chicken cacciatore to jerk chicken and Hainanese chicken rice.
 All The Chickens supported by Hennessy at The House of Food and Wine will showcase this breadth, with a line-up of chefs that includes Palisa Anderson of Chat Thai and Boon Café, Momofuku Seiobo’s Paul Carmichael, Trisha Greentree (ex-Brae) and Thi Le of Anchovy.
-The all-start line up will create dishes that turn tradition on its head and push tastebuds into new territory.
+The all-star team will create dishes that turn tradition on its head and push tastebuds into new territory.

 Headlining the dinner is Matt Abergel, whose yakitori restaurant, Yardbird in Hong Kong, still attracts queues of people each night seven years after opening.
-Upholding Japanese tradition, the Canadian chef cooks over binchotan charcoal on a robata grill and uses virtually every part of the bird, from ventricle to Achilles, knee to tail.
+Upholding Japanese tradition, the Canadian chef cooks over binchotan charcoal on a robata grill and uses virtually every part of the bird, from ventricle to Achilles tendon, knee to tail.
 And Melbourne will be getting the real deal.

 “Matt actually travels with his grills,” McGlone says.
 “He can’t do it any other way.”